RV’s vs Tiny House – What’s the Difference?

 One of the things that set RVs and tiny houses apart from other motorized homes is that they are equipped with everything you need to live.
 All RVs and tiny homes come equipped with sleeping areas, kitchen/cooking facilities, and storage space.
 Most of them are also equipped with water features such as running water, showers and plumbing, lighting, and stoves (electric or gas).

 Traditional houses usually translate to years of saving, followed by mortgages and real estate commissions.
-However, motorized homes and tiny houses offer a great option to long-term financial commitment.
-The cost of both RV and tiny houses varies tremendously, ranging anywhere from $5,000 to $50,000 for a fully equipped model.
+However, motorized homes and tiny houses offer a great option for long-term financial commitment.
+The cost of both RV and tiny houses varies tremendously, ranging anywhere from $5,000 to $50,000 for a fully-equipped model.
 This, however, is still considerably lower than buying a traditional house.

 The Differences Between a Tiny Home and RV